Efficient End-to-end Language Model Fine-tuning on Graphs: Abstract

 \section{Abstract}

 Learning from Text-Attributed Graphs (TAGs) has attracted significant attention due to its wide range of real-world applications.
-The rapid evolution of large language models (LLMs) has revolutionized the way we process textual data, which indicates a strong potential to replace shallow text embedding generally used in Graph Neural Networks (GNNs).
-However, we find that existing LLM approaches that exploit text information in graphs suffer from inferior computation and data efficiency.
-In this work, we introduce a novel and efficient approach for the end-to-end fine-tuning of Large Language Models (LLMs) on TAGs, named LEADING.
-The proposed approach maintains computation cost and memory overhead comparable to the graph-less fine-tuning of LLMs.
-Moreover, it transfers the rick knowledge in LLMs to downstream graph learning tasks effectively with limited labeled data in semi-supervised learning.
-Its superior computation and data efficiency are demonstrated through comprehensive experiments, offering a promising solution for a wide range of LLMs and graph learning tasks on TAGs.
+The rapid evolution of language models (LMs) has revolutionized the way we process textual data, which indicates a strong potential to replace shallow text embedding generally used in Graph Neural Networks (GNNs).
+However, we find that existing LM approaches that exploit text information in graphs suffer from inferior computation and data efficiency.
+In this study, we introduce LEADING, a novel and efficient approach for end-to-end fine-tuning of language models on TAGs.
+To enhance data efficiency, LEADING efficiently transfers rich knowledge from LMs to downstream graph learning tasks with limited labeled data by employing end-to-end training of LMs and GNNs in a semi-supervised learning setting.
+To address associated computation efficiency issues, it introduces two techniques: neighbor decoupling targeting LMs and implicit graph modeling targeting GNNs, respectively.
+Our proposed approach demonstrates superior performance, achieving \textit{state-of-the-art (SOTA)} results on the ogbn-arxiv leaderboard, while maintaining computation cost and memory overhead comparable to graph-less fine-tuning of LMs.
+Through comprehensive experiments, we showcase its superior computation and data efficiency, presenting a promising solution for various LMs and graph learning tasks on TAGs.